jargonized/msvsdcmosbuf/Week_0/README.md

 |:--:|
 | Example value capture|

-# Importing netlist and working with magic
+# G. Importing netlist and working with magic

 Navigate to mag directory.
 Use ``` magic -d XR``` to open magic.
 Under the file menu, use import spice to import the netlist inverter.spice